markterweele/windows-itpro-docs/windows/whats-new/deprecated-features-resources.md

 ### TLS diagnostic events

 Applications that fail when TLS 1.0 and 1.1 are disabled can be identified by reviewing the event logs.
-In the System Event Log, SChannel EventID 36871 may be logged with the following description:
+In the System Event Log, SChannel EventID 36871 might be logged with the following description:

 `A fatal error occurred while creating a TLS <client/server> credential.
 The internal error state is 10013.
 The SSPI client process is <process ID>.`